 Also keep in mind that ranking well isn’t just about the traffic.
 Getting your business on that first page also says a lot about your company, as it establishes you as an authority in your niche.

 Email marketing enables you to stay connected to your audience.
 It helps you build a relationship with them.
 Yes, most users regularly check their emails, but all users read their text messages.
-In fact, 95% of text messages get read within three minutes after delivery.
+In fact, 98% of all text messages that get sent are read.
 Take advantage of the mobile era and integrate these channels.

 According to Social Media Examiner, 66% of marketers notice lead generation benefits by spending as little as 6 hours a week on social media.
 As a channel, social media is rapidly becoming one of the top ways you can reach your audience.

 Build a relationship with them by being visible and answering their questions and concerns.
 Even as simple as liking their posts or commenting on their photos is a great way for users to remember your brand.
 In the modern age of lead generation, it helps to be social.

 Content is the currency of the web nowadays, so you should regularly publish content.
 This not only helps your credibility as an expert, but it also increases your reach and exposure.
 But don’t create content for content’s sake.
 You want your content to provide value to your audience, not just sit there and make your brand look pretty.

 When you publish valuable content that informs, educates, and entertains your target audience, you earn their loyalty.
 It’s easier to convert leads once you’ve gained their trust.

 In this day and age, bandwidth, processors, software, and hardware are becoming faster and more efficient.
 This is why smartphones, tablets, and other handheld devices are becoming the main personal computers of most users.

 This year, the questions you need to be asking yourself are:

 It’s not enough to just be visible online.
 Your clients see you on the web, but do they physically see your brand anywhere else?